 Dealing with a sudden role reversal in parent-child relationships can be difficult for many parents.
 First and foremost, they will always think of you as their child, and this is natural.
 This line of thinking—combined with other issues—often means that they will be reluctant to listen.
 If you feel yourself getting frustrated, put yourself in their shoes and think about how you would feel if you were forced to confront your own mortality.

-It’s important to remember that ultimately, you need to be an advocate for their health.
+It’s important to remember that ultimately, you need to be a supporter of their health.
 This is particularly important when mental or physical decline starts to impact their ability to advocate for themselves.
 Although they may be stubborn or resistant to your help, you need to know when to keep pushing and when the conversation needs a break.
 Remember to separate your needs from the needs of your parents—this is about them.

 If you can, get the rest of the family on board to discuss your options.
 Be compassionate and firm in explaining what you believe is best.
 If you’re unsure what your options are, talk to your local mobility experts to find out where to get started.